AERODYNAMIC ANALYSIS OF

 ABSTRACT

-The purpose of this study is to examine the efficacy of Polydrops' products in enhancing energy efficiency and reducing energy expenditure in the context of long-distance road trips utilizing mass-produced electric vehicles, with a specific focus on the Tesla Model 3.
-The study aims to provide a comprehensive analysis of Polydrops' approach to optimizing the energy efficiency of commuter vehicles and to evaluate the potential impact of their products on the overall road trip experience.
+The purpose of this study is to examine the efficacy of Polydrops' products in enhancing energy efficiency and reducing energy expenditure in the context of long-distance road trips utilizing mass-produced electric vehicles, with a specific focus on the Tesla Model 3 and Model Y. The study aims to provide a comprehensive analysis of Polydrops' approach to optimizing the energy efficiency of commuter vehicles and to evaluate the potential impact of their products on the overall road trip experience.
 Through a thorough examination of the existing literature, experimental data, and industry trends, this study seeks to advance the understanding of energy-efficient road trips and contribute to the ongoing development of solutions for sustainable transportation.

 TABLE OF CONTENTS